 Green Manure Seeds from Sow Seeds Ltd

-Buckwheat is a fast growing short-term summer green manure that germinates in about 3-5 days.
-It produces a dense canopy of foliage that smothers & out competes weeds and once dug into the top layer of soil (15-18cm) rapidly decomposes helping to improve the soils structure & organic matter content so it can retain more moisture.
+Buckwheat is a fast-growing short-term summer green manure that germinates in about 3-5 days.
+It produces a dense canopy of foliage that smothers & out-competes weeds and once dug into the top layer of soil (15-18cm) rapidly decomposes helping to improve the soils structure & organic matter content so it can retain more moisture.

-If left to flower buckwheat produces pretty little pink flowers that are loved by bees & beneficial insects, but as with majority of green manures it is better to dig in whilst young & green rather than old & woodier as they decompose more rapidly (maybe leave just a few to flower).
+If left to flower buckwheat produces pretty little pink flowers that are loved by bees & beneficial insects, but as with the majority of green manures, it is better to dig in whilst young & green rather than old & woodier as they decompose more rapidly (maybe leave just a few to flower).
 It is especially important to dig in before going it goes to seed as it germinates very easily & may produce lots of unwanted volunteers.
 It can be topped if done early.
-However Buckwheat is an annual that is susceptible to frost so early spring or later autumn frosts will kill it.
-Keep eye out for late frosts in May.
+However, Buckwheat is an annual that is susceptible to frost so early spring or later autumn frosts will kill it.
+Keep an eye out for late frosts in May.